shinderohitt/shinderohitt.github.io/content/blog/visualizing-universe-time-relativeness.md

 > It's a long scroll down below -- before you scroll to the bottom and leave this page, lets revisit rice for a bit\
 >\
-> Can you imagine fourteen bedrooms tightly packed with rice?
-Your life is one grain.
+> Can you imagine fourteen rooms tightly packed with rice?
+Your life is not more than 100 grains (or however many years you're left with).